How to Protect an LLC From Lawsuits? (Lawsuit Protection)

 Tax-related Litigation

-Disputes with tax authorities over issues like tax evasion, improper deductions, or misclassification of workers can lead to legal action against the LLC.
+Disputes with tax authorities over issues like tax evasion, improper deductions, or worker misclassification can all result in legal action against the LLC.
+These cases tend to move slowly — but the penalties add up fast.

 Can An LLC Be Sued?